-In Autonomous mode, the watchdog will not be running when the SBC is in Standby mode (RXD HIGH).
+In Autonomous mode, the watchdog will not be running when the SBC is in Standby (RXD HIGH) or Sleep mode.
 If a wake-up event is captured, pin RXD is forced LOW to signal the event and the watchdog is automatically restarted in Timeout mode.
+If the SBC was in Sleep mode when the wake-up event was captured, it switches to Standby mode.